 The SMART format for goals is one of the most well-known goal setting techniques.
 SMART stands for Specific, Measurable, Achievable, Relevant and Timely and provides a format and process for setting goals of any size and type, including personal, professional or business-related.
 SMART project management takes the format for developing goals and applies it to the project management process.
 This is a great way for businesses to outline project objectives and plans in a meaningful way that employees and stakeholders can easily understand.
 Let’s explore this in more detail.

 The SMART format for goals dictates that the best way to achieve your goals is to design them based on the following criteria: Specific, Measurable, Achievable, Relevant and Timely.
+Following the SMART methodology equips you with the tools necessary for successful goal achievement.
 Therefore, SMART project management uses the same criteria for designing and implementing successful projects.

 When starting a project, it’s important to be as specific as possible.
 You want to make sure that the objectives and steps are easy to understand and follow.
 A simple way to do this is to provide information about the 5 W’s – who, what, where, why and when.